Impact Case Study – Welfare Inquiry 2018-2019

 “It’s a tiered level of intervention, which can be as little as a pamphlet in a mailbox right through to very targeted interventions with very difficult children.
 So I don’t think it has to be costly.
 Once basic infrastructure is in place, it can be rolled out….
 Not everybody needs the same sort of intervention.”

 Professor Janeen Baxter, Director, Life Course Centre, Committee Hansard, Sydney, 8 November 2018.

-In launching the Living on the Edge report, Committee Chair Russell Broadbent MP described the inquiry as “a stepping stone in the right direction, to improve support for Australians experiencing hardship, especially the estimated 700,000 Australians considered to be living on the edge”.
-He said targeted assistance for families receiving long-term welfare support must address individual needs and local challenges.
+In launching the Living on the Edge report, Committee Chair Russell Broadbent MP said the inquiry was “a stepping stone in the right direction, to improve support for Australians experiencing hardship, especially the estimated 700,000 Australians considered to be living on the edge”.
+He said targeted assistance for families on long-term welfare support must address individual needs and local challenges.
 “A true turn-around in circumstances will depend on the government of the day prioritising change and committing to reviewing, evolving and improving programs that address entrenched disadvantage.”

 Who was involved?

 The Life Course Centre submission to the Australian Government Inquiry into Intergenerational Welfare Dependence included contributions from Professor Janeen Baxter, Professor Stephen Zubrick, Professor Deborah Cobb-Clark, Professor David Ribar, Professor Guyonne Kalb, Dr Anna Zhu, Dr Sarah Dahmann and Dr Nicolás Salamanca.
 Professor Baxter, Professor Ribar and Dr Zhu represented the Life Course Centre at the inquiry’s hearings.

 - The Life Course Centre’s submission to the Inquiry